phalt/phalt/README.md

 🦎 I live in Aotearoa New Zealand.
 He ātaahua ia.

 🍸 We should eat the rich and you should join a union.

-## Who is Case?

-The internet was cooler when we had pseudonyms.

-**Case** or **Case Atreides** is the name I use in places that I don't want to associate with the meatspace "Paul Hallett".

-Case, from [Neuromancer](https://en.wikipedia.org/wiki/Neuromancer).
-Atreides from [Dune](https://en.wikipedia.org/wiki/Dune_(novel)).

-Mum named me after Paul Atreides, so using that as a pseudonym is out!